moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 Issued once a previously live broadcast is complete.
 This is a commitment that all tracks are complete, no new tracks will be added and no new content will be published.
 This field MUST NOT be included if it is FALSE.
+This field MUST NOT be removed from a catalog once it has been added.

 ### Tracks {#tracks}
 Location: R    Required: Yes    JSON Type: Array